Saint-Laurent (federal electoral district): History

 The electoral district of Saint-Laurent was created in 1987 from Dollard, Laval-des-Rapides and Saint-Denis.
 The name was changed to Saint-Laurent—Cartierville in 1989.

 This riding lost territory to Ahuntsic-Cartierville during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding gains the territory south of Boul.
+Acadie and east of Boul.
+Henri-Bourassa from Ahuntsic-Cartierville.

 It was represented since a by-election in 2017 by Emmanuella Lambropoulos, member of the Liberal Party.
 It has long been regarded as one of the safest Liberal ridings in the nation.

 Members of Parliament

 This riding has elected the following members of Parliament: